CoreMedia/coremedia-globallink-connect-integration/docs/development.md

 ![Branch Model](img/branch-model.png)

-* **master:** Will be initially used to create `develop` branch.
-Afterwards, it will just be used to merge changes from `develop` branch to `master`, i.e., it will just be recipient afterwards.
-On _release_ the master merge commit will be tagged.
+* **main:** Will be initially used to create `develop` branch.
+Afterwards, it will just be used to merge changes from `develop` branch to `main`, i.e., it will just be recipient afterwards.
+On _release_ the main merge commit will be tagged.
 See below for details on tagging.

 * **develop:** After initial creation, all development by CoreMedia and